 However you choose to pursue your case, it is highly recommended that you pay any fine or fee on time, and that you respond to the traffic ticket you received in a timely manner.
 Failure to do this may cause you to be found guilty in your absence, with heavy fines and/or license suspension.
 You may also receive an arrest warrant for Failure to Appear on a misdemeanor traffic charge.
 In General District Court, a person charged has only ten days to post an appeal or 60 days to file a Motion for Rehearing if they miss their court date.

 Virginia law recently changed in 2019 and the DMV is no longer able to suspend your license for Failure to Pay Court Fines and Costs.
 However, the fines and court costs may still be subject to collection fees, interest at the rate of 17% and other charges by the state.
 The state gives you 90 days to pay your fine and court costs, and you may ask the clerk for additional time to pay for a small administrative fee.
 It is important to pay these fines and court costs off as soon as possible.

 The traffic ticket fine will depend on how severe your violation was, and the county in which you received the ticket.
 To this end, you need to read through your ticket for the exact penalties and fees.

 Driving Record Points

 In addition to fines, the DMV (Department of Motor Vehicles) may also add points against your driving record.
-These points vary from 3 to 6, and they depend on the nature of your violation.
+The Court does not assess points.
+These points vary from 0, 3 or 6, and they depend on the nature of your violation.
 Points stay on a Virginia driving record for 2 years.

 Check Your Driving Record